 CV: Daisuke Ono – Hyuuga (Neo Angelique), Hades (Kamigami no Asobi), Subaru Asahina (Brother’s Conflict), Yuuya (Muv-Luv), Azuma Natsuhiko (Norn9)

-Sakamoto’s story in Kyoto Winds was interesting enough to get me all hyped up with his route in EB.
+Sakamoto’s story in Kyoto Winds was interesting enough to get me all hyped-up with his route in EB.
 Sadly, to my disappointment, the intriguing factor of Ryouma’s character died down as his whole route was wasted chasing after his buddy Nakaoka and his band of evil furies from Tosa.
-There was nothing new of the sort that’ll get you compelled to keep going in his story.
+There was nothing new of the sort that’ll get you compelled in his story.
 I honestly could not wait for it to end.
-Though I wanted to point out that it was his good ending that uniquely redeemed his route from dullness.
+I wanted to point out, however, that it was his ‘good ending’ that uniquely redeemed his route from dullness.
 I believe others may still probably enjoy Sakamoto’s route.
 This one just didn’t stick out to me in the game.